apache/parquet-format/Geospatial.md

 Readers should follow the guidelines below when examining bounding boxes.

-* No bounding box: No assumptions can be made about the presence or validity of coordinate values.
+* No bounding box: No assumptions can be made about the presence or validity of geospatial values.
 Readers may need to load all individual coordinate values for validation.

 * A bounding box is present: